Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 Moreover, deep learning techniques can be embedded into the gradient-based optimization process as a powerful tool to enhance robustness and plausibility~\cite{joo2021exemplar, song2020human}.
 Given 2D keypoint annotations, Exemplar Fine-Tuning (EFT)~\cite{joo2021exemplar} leverages a fully-trained 3D pose regressor and carries out optimization in the neighborhood of the pre-trained parameters.
 After the fitting is completed for one sample, the regressor's parameters are re-initialized for a new round.
 EFT optimizes all body parts without any external regularization terms since the pre-trained regressor implicitly embodies a strong prior.
 Song~\etal~\cite{song2020human} resort to neural networks to generate the parameter update rule.
-Current parameters, target 2D joints, and the gradient are passed into the network to get the update term for the next iteration.
+Current parameters, target 2D joints, and the gradient are passed into the network to get the updated term for the next iteration.

-Besides, inverse kinematics (IK) has also been studied.
-Given 3D body keypoints, we need to compute relative rotations $\bm{\theta}$ that can generate the desired locations.
-Iqbal~\etal~\cite{iqbal2021kama} calculate rotations for every joint accordingly based on the number of children.
+Besides, inverse kinematics has also been studied. \rv{Forward kinematics (FK) computes the positions of each body joint from specified joint rotations.
+Conversely, inverse kinematics (IK) calculates body joint rotations that match the given body joints or vertices.} Iqbal~\etal~\cite{iqbal2021kama} calculate rotations for every joint accordingly based on the number of children.
 They follow SMPLify to refine the pose and estimate the shape.
-Li~\etal~\cite{li2021hybrik} decompose relative rotations into twist and swing.
-An IK algorithm is designed to recover swing angles.
-The shape and twist angles are learned in a regression-based manner.
 Differential IK module in \cite{yu2021skeleton2mesh} relies on a set of kinematics prior knowledge to infer 3D rotations from estimated 3D skeletons.
+HybrIK~\cite{li2021hybrik} decompose relative rotations into twist and swing.
+An adaptive IK algorithm is designed to recover swing angles.
+The shape and twist angles are learned in a regression-based manner. \rv{Li~\etal~\cite{li2023niki} later propose NIKI~\cite{li2023niki}.
+It combines the FK and IK processes using an invertible neural network to explicitly decouple errors from plausible poses. } \rv{PLIKS~\cite{shetty2023pliks} approximate the rotations based on the UV position map inputs $\rm{X}_{uvd}$ and then solve IK from 2D pixel-aligned vertex inputs $\rm{X}_{uv}$.}